ibm-cloud-security/app-id-sample-java/README.md

 ### Prerequisites
 Before you begin make sure that IBM Cloud CLI, docker and kubectl installed and that you have a running kubernetes cluster.
-You also need an IBM Cloud container registry namespace.
-You can find your REGISTRY_DOMAIN and REPOSITORY_NAMESPACE using `ibmcloud cr namespaces`.
+You also need an IBM Cloud container registry namespace (see https://cloud.ibm.com/kubernetes/registry/main/start).
+You can find your registry domain and repository namespace using `ibmcloud cr namespaces`.

 ### Deployment